Your Personal Information & How It's Used

 Your Voluntary Use of The Site & Online Services

-If you chose to use an online service that asks for specific information (i.e., completing a request for assistance, subscribing to an e-newsletter, personalizing the content of the website, sending an email, participating in an online survey, completing any online transaction, or submitting information within an online service) more detailed data will be collected.
+If you chose to use an online service that asks for specific information (e.g., completing a request for assistance, subscribing to an e-newsletter, personalizing the content of the website, sending an email, participating in an online survey, completing any online transaction, or submitting information within an online service), more detailed data will be collected.
 It is voluntary for you to engage in these activities.

-If you choose to submit information to us, it will be transmitted in a secure fashion to our internal databases.
+If you choose to submit information to us, it will be securely transmitted to our internal databases.
 It will only be used for the purpose it was provided, and will not be shared with another entity.
-If we need to coordinate efforts with other parties, such as the State Controller’s Office, employers, or health plans, it will only be used to conduct the CalPERS-related business for which it was intended.
+If we need to coordinate efforts with other parties, such as the State Controller’s Office, employers, or health plans, it will only be used to conduct the CalPERS-related business, including electronic notifications of educational events and surveys.